soundpress/RulesOfNYC/docs/c06/index.rst

 ELAP.
 "ELAP" shall mean the Environmental Laboratory Approval Program administered by the New York State Department of Health.

+Electronic Recordkeeping System.
+“Electronic recordkeeping system” shall mean an electronic system in which records are collected, organized, and categorized to facilitate their preservation and use, by utilizing a format and a reliable media that enables future retrieval of these records.

 Encapsulant (sealant) or encapsulating agent.
 "Encapsulant (sealant) or encapsulating agent" shall mean liquid material which can be applied to asbestos-containing material which temporarily controls the possible release of asbestos fibers from the material or surface either by creating a membrane over the surface (bridging encapsulant) or by penetrating into the material and binding its components together (penetrating encapsulant).
 A thin coat of lockdown encapsulant shall be applied to all surfaces in the work area which were not the subject of removal or abatement, including the cleaned layer of the surface barriers, but excepting sprinklers, standpipes, and other active elements of the fire suppression system.

 Encapsulation.
 "Encapsulation" shall mean the coating or spraying of asbestos-containing material with an encapsulant.
 A thin coat of lockdown encapsulant shall be applied to all surfaces in the work area which were not the subject of removal or abatement, including the cleaned layer of the surface barriers, but excepting sprinklers, standpipes, and other active elements of the fire suppression system.